Mohammad8921/ToxicCommentDetection-FineTuningBert/README.md

 1. Sequence Learning from BERT Representations of input words
 2. Feature Extraction from BERT Representations of input words

-Sequence Learning is performed based on recurrent neural networks and feature extraction is done by a one-dimensional convolutional neural network (CNN).
+Sequence Learning is performed based on recurrent neural networks (RNNs) and feature extraction is done by a one-dimensional convolutional neural network (CNN).
 In sequence learning models I decided to enhance the output of BERT by LSTM network and to be more accurate, I added a CNN layer to them, but in feature extraction models, I used just CNN to extract which phrases are relevant or not from BERT representation of the corresponding sentence.
 Four strategies to fine-tune BERT are listed below:

 1. Sequence Learning
    - BERT+LSTM-CNN